Vanishing theorems for linearly obstructed divisors: Abstract

 \section{Abstract}

-We study divisors in the blow-up of $\PP^n$ at points in general position that are non-special with respect to the notion of linear speciality introduced in \cite{BraDumPos}.
+We study divisors on the blow-up of $\PP^n$ at points in general position that are non-special with respect to the notion of linear speciality introduced in \cite{BraDumPos}.
 We describe the cohomology groups of their strict transforms via the blow-up of the space along their linear base locus.
 We extend the result to non-effective divisors that sit in a small region outside the effective cone.
 As an application, we describe linear systems of divisors in $\PP^n$ blown-up at points in star configuration and their strict transforms via the blow-up of the linear base locus.
-Finally we illustrate in one famous special example how to combine these techniques with degenerations in order to translate non-linear obstructions to linear obstructions.